Webador/SlmMail/docs/SparkPost.md

 #### Attachments

-You can add any attachment to a SendGrid message.
+You can add any attachment to a SparkPost message.
 Attachments are handled just like you normally send emails with attachments.
 See the [Zend Framework 2 manual](http://framework.zend.com/manual/2.0/en/modules/zend.mail.message.html) for an extensive explanation of the Message class.

 ```php
 $text = new \Zend\Mime\Part($textContent);